 Helen plays Mrs Leonard, a Biology teacher, in the first episode of the new series of CBBC's hit show.
 Available now on BBC iPlayer.

 Mad To Be Normal, Gizmo Films

-Helen has completed filming as Amelia Laing, mother of R D Laing, in Gizmo Films biopic of the unorthodox, hugely influential Scottish psychiatrist.
-David Tennant plays R D Laing, alongside Michael Gambon, Gabriel Byrne and Elisabeth Moss.
+Helen plays Amelia Laing, mother of R D Laing, in Gizmo Films biopic of the unorthodox, hugely influential Scottish psychiatrist, with David Tennant as R D Laing, alongside Michael Gambon, Gabriel Byrne and Elisabeth Moss.